 Pretty cool, right?
 I find having that level of detail right at your fingertips to be extremely handy when evaluating portfolio options, and the exercise got me thinking — how can I automate the process of generating charts like this for any metric you like?
 Well after a bit of experimentation, I’m happy to announce a brand new tool that should make relative portfolio comparisons easier than ever to navigate.
 I call it the Portfolio Matrix.

 Think of the Portfolio Matrix as the decathlon of investing competitions that measures the relative performance of each asset allocation across ten different metrics at once.
-By selecting a particular category, you can not only sort the rankings by that measure but also see the final absolute score for every portfolio.
+By selecting a particular category, you can not only sort the rankings by that measure but also see the final absolute score for every portfolio including your own creation.

 The default setting sorts the matrix by baseline long-term return — my personal favorite measure for conservative and realistic long-term portfolio expectations — but there are many options to choose from: